Beginning Steps in Developing an Attitude Instrument

 - Name each factor (category) based on the items which loaded on it (>.40)

 - Review whether each item conceptually belongs with its factor (subscale) and remove those which do not.

-- Run Cronbach’s Alpha Reliability for each factor/category (subscale) to investigate internal consistency reliability.
+- Run Cronbach’s Alpha Reliability for each factor/construct (subscale) to investigate internal consistency reliability.

-- Modify and retest the instrument if necessary (alpha<.70).
+- Modify and retest the instrument if necessary (minimum alpha<.70).